zenika-open-source/immutadot/docs/MIGRATING_TO_1_0.md

 ## Namespaces modifications

-If you were importing or requiring immutad●t functions from the root path `"immutadot"`, this section doesn't affect you.
+If you were importing or requiring immutadot functions from the root path `"immutadot"`, this section doesn't affect you.

 All immutadot-lodash functions have kept their former namespace, which is their original lodash namespace.